railwayapp/docs/src/docs/guides/flask.md

 1. Create a `Dockerfile` in the app's root directory.
 2. Add the content below to the `Dockerfile`:
     ```docker
-    # Use the Python 3 alpine official image
+    # Use the Python 3 official image
     # https://hub.docker.com/_/python
     FROM python:3